The Pale: End

 The idea of the Pale was inseparable from the notion of a separate Anglo-Irish polity and culture.
-After the 17th century and especially after the Anglican Reformation and the Plantation of Ulster, the "Old English" settlers were gradually assimilated into the Irish population.
-This was in large part due to their relative reluctance to give up Roman Catholicism (those who worshipped in the Church of Ireland were rewarded with a higher status).
+After the 17th century, and especially after the Anglican Reformation and the Plantation of Ulster, the "Old English" settlers were gradually assimilated into the Irish population.
+This was in large part due to their relative reluctance to give up Roman Catholicism (those who did not worship in the Church of Ireland bore a variety of legal disabilities).
 They kept their version of the English language, though by that time many of them also spoke Irish.
 Several of these men were notable contributors to literature in Irish, including Pierce Ferriter and Geoffrey Keating.
 Christopher Nugent, 6th Baron Delvin, wrote an Irish-language primer for Elizabeth I.

 Modern usage

+The term Ulster Pale has been used to describe Northern Ireland as it remains a part of the United Kingdom.

 The term continues to be used in contemporary Irish speech to refer to County Dublin and nearby counties, generally critically—for example, a government department may be criticised for concentrating its resources on the Pale.